Yorko/mlcourse.ai/_sources/book/topic02/assignment02_analyzing_cardiovascular_desease_data.md

 ## 1.1.
 Basic observations

 **Question 1.1.
 (1 point).
 How many men and women are present in this dataset?
-Values of the `gender` feature were not given (whether "1" stands for women or for men) – figure this out by looking analyzing height, making the assumption that men are taller on average.**
+Values of the `gender` feature were not given (whether "1" stands for women or for men) – figure this out by analyzing height, making the assumption that men are taller on average.**

 1. 45530 women and 24470 men
 2. 45530 men and 24470 women